Azure/SAP-on-Azure-Scripts-and-Utilities/Move-VM-from-AvSet-to-AvZone/Readme.md

 Move-AzSAPApplicationServerWindowsVMToAzureAvaialbilitySetAndOrProximityPlacementGroup -SAPSID $SAPSID -SAPInstanceNumber $SAPInstanceNumber -SIDADMUserCredential $SAPSIDADMUserCred -PathToSAPControl $FullPathToSAPControl -SoftShutdownTimeInSeconds $SAPApplicationServerGracefullSoftShutdownTimeInSeconds -VMResourceGroupName $VMResourceGroupName -VirtualMachineName $VirtualMachineName -AvailabilitySetName $AvailabilitySetName -PPGResourceGroupName $PPGResourceGroupName -ProximityPlacementGroupName $ProximityPlacementGroupName
 ```

-> [!TIP]
->
+**TIP**

-> PowerShell cmdlet will ask you for confirmation to stop VM, remove VM definition.
+PowerShell cmdlet will ask you for confirmation to stop VM, remove VM definition.
 If you want to skip confirmation, specify parameter extra parameter `-Force` in the cmdlet.

->
-> If you like or need to change the VM size, specify parameter extra parameter `-NewVMSize <DesiredVMSize>`  in the cmdlet.
+If you like or need to change the VM size, specify parameter extra parameter `-NewVMSize <DesiredVMSize>`  in the cmdlet.

->
-> New zonal disks will be created from snapshots in the same resource group.
+New zonal disks will be created from snapshots in the same resource group.
 Default behavior is that new zonal disk naming convention will be `<OriginalDiskName>-z<ZoneNumber>`.

->
-> If you would like to keep the same disk names, use an extra flag `-KeepSameDiskNames`.
+If you would like to keep the same disk names, use an extra flag `-KeepSameDiskNames`.
->Here, out of snapshot will be created a copy of the original disk with naming convention `<OriginalDiskName>-orig<FreeNumber>`, original disk will be deleted (as it isn't possible to have two disks with the same name in the same resource group), and new zonal disk with the name `<OriginalDiskName>` will be created from the snapshot.
+Here, out of snapshot will be created a copy of the original disk with naming convention `<OriginalDiskName>-orig<FreeNumber>`, original disk will be deleted (as it isn't possible to have two disks with the same name in the same resource group), and new zonal disk with the name `<OriginalDiskName>` will be created from the snapshot.
->